 - Stirring Sticks

-WHAT YOU WILL NEEDThe ingredients are simple.
+The ingredients are simple.
 The first and most important is bow rosin.
-Its the ingredient that gives dubbing wax its tackiness.
-Its refined, natural rosin from various tree species that musicians use to make the bows for their stringed instruments tacky.
-I learned that it comes in a variety of tackiness levels to accommodate the needs of different instruments and the climate conditions under which theyre used.
+It's the ingredient that gives dubbing wax it's tackiness.
+It's refined, natural rosin from various tree species that musicians use to make the bows for their stringed instruments tacky.
+I learned that it comes in a variety of tackiness levels to accommodate the needs of different instruments and the climate conditions under which they're used.

 Bow Rosin Color Scale